Well image

 'A randomised control trial exploring the impact of a photography intervention on wellbeing'

 In 2022 Rebecca K Read, Oliver J Mason and Christina J Jones from the University of Surrey published a randomised control trial exploring the impact of a photography intervention on post traumatic growth during the Covid 19 Pandemic.
 The background states:Emerging evidence points to rising levels of psychological distress resulting from the COVID-19 pandemic.
 There is a need for self-administered, low-cost, and accessible interventions that facilitate wellbeing and growth.'
-Click below to read the full paper.

 Full Paper